Skip to content

 Before you consider the incident resolved, enable authenticator app-based 2FA, audit your connected third-party apps, and review your admin access list if it is a business account.

-Step 6: Check for Sent Messages and Posts
+Step 6: Check Sent Messages and Posts

-Review your sent messages and recent posts.
 Attackers frequently use compromised accounts to send phishing links to your followers or run unauthorised advertising.
 If anything was sent without your knowledge, post a clear statement to your audience explaining the breach and warning them not to click any links they received from your account.

-Yes, without any ambiguity.
-The Computer Misuse Act 1990 makes unauthorised access to any computer system a criminal offence.
-Social media accounts are computer systems under this legislation.
-It does not matter whether the attacker knew your password (perhaps from a previous breach) or broke in through technical means.
+Social media hacking is illegal in both the UK and Ireland.
+The Computer Misuse Act 1990 makes unauthorised access to any computer system a criminal offence, and social media accounts qualify as computer systems under this legislation.
+It does not matter whether the attacker knew the password, perhaps from a previous breach, or broke in through technical means.

 Accessing an account without the owner’s explicit permission is a criminal act.

-An important point: this applies even within relationships.
-Logging into a partner’s Instagram account without their consent, even if you know the password, is technically a criminal offence under this Act.
+This applies even within relationships: logging into a partner’s Instagram account without consent, even with a known password, is technically an offence under the Act.

 In Ireland, the Criminal Justice (Offences Relating to Information Systems) Act 2017 carries equivalent provisions, making unauthorised access to information systems an offence punishable by up to five years’ imprisonment for more serious cases.